fenago/pytest-quick-start-guide/pytest-quickstart/Lab_7.md

     (<https://docs.pytest.org/en/latest/example/simple.html>) for
     snippets of advanced pytest customization.
--   Logging and warnings are two Python features that pytest has built-in support for and were not covered in detail in this book, but they certainly deserve a good look if you use those features extensively.
+-   Logging and warnings are two Python features that pytest has built-in support for and were not covered in detail in this course, but they certainly deserve a good look if you use those features extensively.